splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial/about-collector-config-tutorial.rst

 1. Learn about the location and structure of the Collector configuration file.
 See :ref:`collector-config-tutorial-start`.

-2. Edit the configuration to activate a new receiver and exporter.
+2. Edit the configuration to activate a new receiver and processor.
 See :ref:`collector-config-tutorial-edit`.

-3. Configure a processor to filter data before sending telemetry.
-See :ref:`collector-config-tutorial-filter`.

-4. Apply the configuration and restart the Collector.
-See :ref:`collector-config-tutorial-apply`.

-5. Troubleshoot common configuration issues.
+3. Troubleshoot common configuration issues.
 See :ref:`collector-config-tutorial-troubleshoot`.

 The tutorial uses the Ubuntu package of the Splunk Distribution of OpenTelemetry Collector.